-Only one copy of Pyodide can be loaded in a given Javascript global scope because Pyodide uses global variables to load packages.
+Only one copy of Pyodide can be loaded in a given JavaScript global scope because Pyodide uses global variables to load packages.
 If an attempt is made to load a second copy of Pyodide, loadPyodide will throw an error.
 (This can be fixed once Firefox adopts support for ES6 modules in webworkers.)

-- config.indexURL (string) The URL from which Pyodide will load packages - config.fullStdLib (boolean) Load the full Python standard library.
+- config.indexURL (string) The URL from which Pyodide will load packages - config.homedir (string) The home directory which Pyodide will use inside virtual file system Default: /home/pyodide - config.fullStdLib (boolean) Load the full Python standard library.
 Setting this to false excludes following modules: distutils.
-Default: true pyodide
+Default: true - config.stdin (undefined|function) Override the standard input callback.
+Should ask the user for one line of input.
+Default: undefined - config.stdout (undefined | function) Override the standard output callback.